Reviewed by Abbie Jacobs, RN, BSN

 Daisy Acevedo and Kristin Donadio were chosen for highly competitive 10-week program which gave them invaluable professional and personal experience.
 Donadio said that the experience strengthened her confidence as a nurse and was grateful for the opportunity to give back to the nation’s Veterans.

-Acevedo spoke of an experience when a patient she was taking vital signs for showed signs of low oxygen.
+Acevedo spoke of an experience when a patient she was taking vital signs for had a low Sp02.
 She said that the training gave her the ability to recognize the urgency and report it immediately.
 She added that it felt good to have the confidence to know what to do on her own.

 Marlene McLeod-Robinson, MSN, VALOR Program Coordinator said she was proud of Acevedo and Donadio.
 “My hope and wish is that they will work for our cherished Veterans in the future,” she said.